top of page

 • Feb 14, 2024

-• 3 min read
+• 4 min read

-Creating Space
+It's All About Creating Space

 Sound meditation with Himalayan Singing Bowl

-Adding Alexander Technique to realign the spine
+Adding Alexander Technique — Realigning the Spine

 Comments